KristiyanDimitrov/Warehouse-Simulation/README.md

 							DEMO VIDEO
 		This is not the final product, it is a MID-WAY development demo with a lot of bugs for interviewing purposes. https://www.youtube.com/watch?v=AduL7gr50jU
+		Warning: Visualisation stops if you cickout of it.
+Pygame does not fully support multithreading.